 Our merchandise offering to our retailers also includes privately labeled products.
-Ace's private label program provides our domestic retailers with over 11,000 "Ace" branded SKUs, and domestic RSC private label sales were \$598 million in 2013.
-Sales of private label merchandise represented approximately 15% of the Company's merchandise sales in 2013.
+Ace's private label program provides our domestic retailers with over 10,000 Ace private label and store branded SKUs.
+"Ace-Branded" product had RSC sales of \$638 million in 2014.
+This represents a 6% increase over 2013.
+We have six store brands including: Celebrations, Grill Mark, Home Plus, Living Accents, Oak Brook, and Steel Grip.
+RSC sales in 2014 for these brands combined were \$92.4 million.
+Sales of "Ace-Branded" and store branded merchandise represented approximately 15% of the Company's merchandise sales in 2014.